makersacademy/airport_challenge/README.md

 so far:
 - Implemented a Plane class, representing..planes.
-- Added an internal state and accessors method to be able to tell if airborne or not (test edge cases)
+- Added an internal state and accessors method to be able to tell if airborne or not
 - Implemented a Airport class, to act as container and controller of planes.
 - Added internal storage and methods to be able to store, land and dispatch planes.
 - Added Airport methods to switch landed/airborne status of planes being launched/landed